FePhyFoFum/PyPHLAWD/docs/scripts.md

 EX: `python trim_tips.py TREE.tre REL_VALUE ABS_VALUE`

+-`filter_blast.py` This program will create an mcl file out of a blast output.

+EX: `python filter_blast.py BLASTOUTPUT MCLFILE`

 -`write_fasta_files_from_mcl.py` This program is designed to extract the clusters identified through markov clustering as implemented in
 [mcl](https://micans.org/mcl/).
 The input is a fasta file which contains all sequences clustered (typically the file which an all-by-all blast was performed on), the outfile from the clustering analysis and the minimal number of required to be in the clustering analysis.
 This program requires a premade folder, and the output will be all the clusters identified by mcl that meet the minimum number of taxa requirement.

 EX: `python write_fasta_files_from_mcl.py AllFasta.fa mcl_outfile minimum_taxa OUTDIR`